genomeud/SRA-ome/README.md

 NB2: (Obviously) we do not store all the taxonomy versions but only the ones associated to a KrakenDatabase used during classification.<br>
 As for now, we are storing just one version: 2020-12-01.<br>
-It is available here: https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump_archive/new_taxdump_2020-12-01.zip
+It is available here: https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump_archive/new_taxdump_2020-12-01.zip<br>
+All possible database versions are here: https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump_archive

 NB3: SRA when edits the Taxonomy also updates the reference of the taxa in the old samples.
 This implies that downloading the same metadata in different time can lead to a different result, in the specific in the TaxonID of the sample which can have changed in the meanwhile.